vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 a good price.
 Whether we got the remaining check or not (maybe it will bounce) was not a problem to us.

-The astute reader might catch on the fact that he said that he was going to buy the car for $3800 cash.
-And now he only mentioned that he had
+The astute reader might have caught on the fact that he said that he was going to buy the car for $3800 cash.
+And now he only mentioned that he had $3000?
-$3000?
 Where did the remaining $800 go?
 Clearly he wasn't prepared to pay the $800.
 This was very suspicious.
 If we were not prepared to go down to $3000, we would have canceled the deal immediately.

 So we drove to his house to pick up the money.
 It was raining that day